 This article was originally published in The Medical Republic.

-When I got back from a family camping trip this month I noticed that, apparently, the government had made important eHealth announcements shortly before Christmas Day.
+When I got back from a family camping trip this month I noticed the government had made important eHealth announcements shortly before Christmas Day.
 In summary, the news was that the government is going ahead with its plans, despite objections from the RACGP, AMA and others.
-Hardly surprising, but still disappointing.

-Practices will miss out on their IT support payments if they don’t get their doctors to upload patient health summaries to the PCEHR (now called MyHealth Record).
+Practices will miss out on their IT support payments if they don’t upload patient health summaries to the PCEHR (now called MyHealth Record).
 These IT support payments were originally introduced to make sure practices have up-to-date computer systems.

 The wrong tool